rob-blackbourn/jetblack-markdown/documentation/user-guide/templates.md

 ## The entry point

-The template `main.jinja2` is passed an `obj` parameter which is of type `jetblack_markdown.metadata.Descriptor`.
+The template file is passed an `obj` parameter which is of type `jetblack_markdown.metadata.Descriptor`.
+The descriptor has a type property.
-The descriptor has a type.
-The default template libraries `main.jinja2` looks like this:
+The default template file looks like this:

 ```python
 {% import 'macros.jinja2' as macros with context %}